rreusch2/parleyapp/Comprehensive App Store Launch Preparation Report for ParleyApp.md

 ### 2.4 Link Items (e.g., Change Password, Help Center)

-Link items such as `Change Password`, `Help Center`, `Send Feedback`, and `About ParleyApp` were also non-interactive.
+Link items such as `Change Password`, `Help Center`, `Send Feedback`, and `About Predictive Play` were also non-interactive.
 These have been updated to display an `Alert` when pressed, indicating the intended navigation or action.
 The `Subscription`, `Payment History`, and `Restore Purchases` links already have existing actions, including `Linking.openURL` for App Store subscription management and email support.

 **Action Required:**
-- **Implement Navigation/Actions for Link Items:** For links like `Change Password`, you will need to implement navigation to the respective screens or trigger appropriate actions (e.g., opening an in-app browser for `Help Center` or `About ParleyApp`, or composing an email for `Send Feedback`).
+- **Implement Navigation/Actions for Link Items:** For links like `Change Password`, you will need to implement navigation to the respective screens or trigger appropriate actions (e.g., opening an in-app browser for `Help Center` or `About Predictive Play`, or composing an email for `Send Feedback`).

 ### 2.5 Error Handling and User Feedback